 Karst regions are found in much of the Ridge and Valley province of Virginia.
 The presence of karst complicates both land development in general and stormwater design in particular.
-Designers should always conduct geotechnical investigations in areas of karst terrain to assess this risk and rule out the presence of karst during the project planning stage.
-If these studies indicate that less than 3 feet of vertical separation exists between the bottom of the ED pond and the underlying soil-bedrock interface, ED ponds should not be used due to the risk of sinkhole formation, groundwater contamination, and frequent facility failures (see CSN Technical Bulletin No. 1, 2008, and Appendix 6-C of Chapter 6 of the Virginia Stormwater Management Handbook, 2010).
+Designers should always conduct geotechnical investigations in karst terrain to assess this risk in during the project planning stage.
+Because of the risk of sinkhole formation, groundwater contamination, and frequent facility failures, use of wet ponds is highly restricted in karst regions (see CSN Technical Bulletin No. 1, 2008, and Appendix 6-C of Chapter 6 of the Virginia

+Stormwater Management Handbook, 2010).
 At a minimum, designers must specify the following:

-- A minimum of 6 feet of unconsolidated soil material exists between the bottom of the basin and the top of the karst layer. - Maximum temporary or permanent water elevations within the basin do not exceed 6 feet. - Annual maintenance inspections must be conducted to detect sinkhole formation.
+- A minimum of 6 feet of unconsolidated soil material exists between the bottom of the basin and the top of the karst layer. - Maximum temporary or permanent water elevations within the basin does not exceed 6 feet. - Annual maintenance inspections must be conducted to detect sinkhole formation.
 Sinkholes that develop should be reported immediately after they have been observed, and should be repaired, abandoned, adapted or observed over time following the guidance prescribed by the appropriate local or state groundwater protection authority (see Section 9.3) - A liner is installed that meets the requirements outlined in Table 14.5.